commerceblock/docs/source/introduction/index.rst

 Immutability
 ------------

-Sidehchains linked to the Mainstay service are as trustlessly immutable as Bitcoin, backed by the global decentralised Proof-of-Work consensus system.
-Sidechains are fully verifiable, and their immutability can be independently verified by third-parties via Mainstay tooling with a connection to a Bitcoin full node.
+Ocean sidehchains linked to the Mainstay service are as trustlessly immutable as Bitcoin, backed by the global decentralised Proof-of-Work consensus system.
+Ocean sidechains are fully verifiable, and their immutability can be independently verified by third-parties via Mainstay tooling with a connection to a Bitcoin full node.

 Permissions
 -----------

-Sidechains operated by token issuers have the capability to incorporate user address whitelists and blacklists into the block-signing node policy rules, which enables token issuers to control transaction permissions.
+Ocean sidechains operated by token issuers have the capability to incorporate user address whitelists and blacklists into the block-producing node policy rules, which enables token issuers to control transaction permissions.
 The control of these policy lists is performed via the blockchain itself (with special permission control private keys), so no additional infrastructure or databases are required.
 The permission control can be integrated directly with KYC/ID check providers (such as Onfido) for a seamless user experience.

 Security
 --------

-Blocks are created via a Byzantine fault-tolerance consensus of a federation of block-signing nodes, which can be under the control of a single legal entity or a number of separate legal entities.
+Blocks are created via fault-tolerance consensus of a federation of block-signing nodes, which can be under the control of a single legal entity or a number of separate legal entities.
 The block signing protocol is fully integrated with the major hardware security module (HSM) interfaces (PKCS11/JCE/JCA).
 Forking or double-spending on the sidechain is prevented with Mainstay and Bitcoin's Proof-of-Work consensus - removing the requirement for full trust in the federation nodes.

 Control
 -------